Class is Closed

 (Before February 9, 2013)

 This 3-day hands-on class introduces participants to the environmental applications of ESRI's ArcGIS 10 software.
 The course will build upon a discussion of general concepts and vocabulary to form a comprehensive overview of ArcGIS 10’s functions and uses in the environmental field.
-Each participant will have their his or her own computer workstation to create, edit, display and analyze real world environmental data during numerous hands-on exercises.
+Each participant will have their own computer workstation to create, edit, display and analyze real world environmental data during numerous hands-on exercises.
 On the third day, participants will have an opportunity to expand their skills by applying their knowledge to more complex and in-depth projects.

 "Great overview of tools and tasks...Exercises were great at walking through and showing how each tool can be applied to real world situations."-Adam J, March 2014